Portarlington Harbour Upgrades

 Pier head and low landing replacement April to November 2021

 Sections of the original northern pier head will be removed, along with the eastern low landing.
-The new pier head will be stronger, allowing for higher load capacities to better service the aquiculture industry.
-In addition, a new more accessible low landing will be built to the south of the existing landing.
+The new pier head will be stronger, allowing for higher load capacities to better service the aquaculture industry.
+In addition, a new more accessible floating low landing pontoon will be built to the south of the existing landing.

 Demolition of pier head and low landing and driving of new piles.
 June - July 2021.